arrai-innovations/circleci-orbs/README.md

 ## Developing Orbs

 This repository uses git hooks via the node module `husky`.
 These hooks keep the orb `.yml` formatted using `prettier`.
 They also enforce our commit message rules via `commitlint`.
+Orbs are validated using the [circleci cli tool](https://circleci.com/docs/local-cli/), which must be installed beforehand.
 You can install these hooks by running the following command:

 ```console
 $ npm install